atulyarai/fileShare/Django-WebApp/README.md

 <h2>Note :</h2>

-<b>The Secret_Key required for the execution and debugging of project is not removed from the project code.
-So you can use the project as your college mini-project or by using the project code you can build your own project.</b>
+<b>The Secret_Key required for the execution and debugging of project is not removed from the project code.</b>

 <h2>Usage :</h2>